 1.107 Environmental Chemistry and Biology Laboratory

-Laboratory and field techniques in biogeochemistry and environmental engineering and their application to the understanding of natural and engineered ecosystems.
-Exercises demonstrate data acquisition and modeling suited to identifying and quantifying physical, chemical, and biological processes that govern the effects of human activity on the functioning of natural systems and/or the efficacy of engineered approaches to environmental problems.
-Applications include chemical and biological remediation, measurement of contaminants, and detection of biogeochemical activity in natural environments.
+Laboratory and field techniques in environmental engineering and its application to the understanding of natural and engineered ecosystems.
+Exercises involve data collection and analysis related to identifying and quantifying physical, chemical, and biological processes that govern the effects of human activity on the functioning of natural systems and/or the efficacy of engineered approaches to environmental problems.
+Laboratory activities cover all major domains of the environment: air, water, soils, and sediments.
 An independently designed final project is required.
 Satisfies 6 units of Institute Laboratory credit.
 Enrollment limited; preference to 1-ENG.

 Lecture occurs 1:00 PM to 2:00 PM on Wednesdays in 48-308.

 This class counts for a total of 6 credits.